 - Speed and stability of service

-- Strong encryption parameters
+- Strong encryption and no logs

-- Wide range of server locations
+- Wide range of worldwide server locations

 You know it’s an indicator of a sophisticated VPN if it’s able to evade China’s great firewall, and that’s exactly what VyprVPN does.

 The company has a paid option of sophisticated Chameleon™ technology which leverages OpenVPN 256-bit AES encryption.
 It also owns all of its global servers – unlike some other VPN services that also rent – giving it total control over user data.

 Read our in-depth VyprVPN review here.

 It doesn’t store any user data except for dates (not times) when connected to the service, choice of server, and total bandwidth used.
 The default encryption protocol is OpenVPN with 256-bit AES-CBC.
 There’s also a kill switch and protection against leaks.